E-Resource Center: John Jay College of Criminal Justice: City University of NY

 Even when I ask questions that require longer answers, some NNES students give only one- or two-word responses.
 What can I do to help them elaborate on their answers?

-Answer: Two reasons that may prevent NNES students from formulating a longer response are lack of cultural knowledge relevant to the topic and insufficient language skills to discuss it in detail.
-To help them discuss a topic in more detail:
+Answer: Some NNES students may not be formulating longer responses to questions because they lack cultural knowledge relevant to the topic and the language skills necessary to discuss it in detail.
+To help NNES students discuss a topic in more detail:

-• Address the cultural gap relevant to the topic in discussion through explanations or hand-outs beforehand.
-Once NNES students have built background mental schemas on the topic, they can form opinions and give answers more easily.
+• Address the cultural gap relevant to the topic through explanations or hand-outs beforehand.
+Once NNES students have developed background knowledge about the topic, they can form opinions and give answers more easily.

 • Make sure they have a clear understanding of the question; sometimes it is necessary that you clarify key terms or phrases.
 If, for instance, you ask your class to give examples of "civil liberties," you may need to explain the word "civil" since some NNES students may misunderstand "civil" as meaning "civilian."

 • Prompt students by using leading questions and partial answers, repeating key words, or paraphrasing the student's words.
-Prompting is especially effective in situations where the student gives an incomplete answer or possesses the knowledge to handle the question but his low language proficiency makes it difficult to express it.
+Prompting is especially effective when the student gives an incomplete answer.
+It could also be helpful for a student who possesses the knowledge to handle the question but whose low language proficiency prevents her from expressing an answer.

 Back to the Top